 Nowadays, software quality could mean designing and testing solutions based on a well-defined set of quality attributes related to the customer specific needs.
 The costs of software quality will be associated to the time added to the construction effort to ensure every quality attribute needed is attained.

 Quality in software depends on understanding what you need from the beginning, what the software quality attributes are and how to test each one in a fast and repeatable way.
 This is not going against agile approaches, but it needs experienced team members identifying what is needed and helping the customers make the right decisions.

 This is an introduction to a series of articles describing and discussing each group of quality attributes according to ISO/IEC 25010 taxonomy.

 ISO/IEC 25010

 About PSL: PSL specializes in software development and team augmentation services.
-With offices in Colombia, Mexico and the US as well as more than 30 yeras experience focusing on reducing software development projects´ Total Cost of Ownership for North Amercian and Latin american and companies.
+With offices in Colombia, Mexico and the US as well as more than 30 years experience focusing on reducing software development projects´ Total Cost of Ownership for North American and Latin American and companies.